kunhwiko/concepts/systems/networks-part-1.md

 Solution
   a) Trunk ports allow data to flow from multiple VLANs in a single physical wire.
-  b) When data flows into trunk ports, it becomes difficult to know which VLAN the data is intended for.
+  b) When data flows into a single wire, it becomes difficult to know which VLAN the data is intended for.
-     "VLAN tags" are added to packets in addition to L2 and L3 headers to distinguish which VLAN the packet is intended for.
+     "VLAN tags" are added on top of existing L2 and L3 headers to distinguish which VLAN the packet is intended for.
      VLAN tags follow IEEE 820.1Q standards.

 Access Ports
   a) Links that carry data just for a single VLAN.
-  b) When data flows into access ports, the network knows that the data is intended for a given VLAN.
+  b) When data flows into access ports, the network knows that the data is intended for a single VLAN.

 Native VLAN
   a) If a packet goes through a trunk port but does not have a VLAN tag, it will be sent to the Native VLAN as a default.